 When inmates arrived, they passed under the infamous Arbeit macht frei ("Work liberates you") sign.
 They were forced to trade their property, rights, and human dignity for a number — tattooed on their wrist.

 Hope was not allowed.
 During sick parade, the ill and infirm were beaten and ridiculed in public each evening.
 A photo shows a Jewish violinist forced to serenade the execution cart as his friend was paraded to his death.
 The eyes of the German guards are scratched out.

 When, finally, Allied troops liberated the camp in 1945 they found train cars filled with dead bodies.
-In the chaos of those last days, new arrivals to Dachau simply weren’t unloaded.
-At the sight of this misery, battle-hardened American soldiers broke down and wept.
+In the chaos of those last days, new arrivals to Dachau simply weren't unloaded.
+At the sight of this agony, battle-hardened American soldiers broke down and wept.